Emergent Elasticity and Quasiconformal Flow in Active Solids: Discussion

 \paragraph*{From cell-level tensions to macroscopic stress.} We have shown that the microscopic configuration of active tensions $\tau_{ij}$ defines, in the continuum limit, a Riemannian tension metric $\mathbf{g}$.
 This metric, together with the mechanical BCs, determines the macroscopic stress tensor $\sigma$, and the positions $w$ adopted by cells in mechanical equilibrium.
 By identifying the tension metric $\mathbf{g}$ as the relevant macroscopic degree of freedom of active tension nets, our theory explains how local contractile activity translates into large-scale shape.

 Crucially, many microscopic tension triangulations specify the \emph{same} tension metric.
 They correspond to reparametrizations of the tension manifold and do not affect physical stress.
 Put differently, the macroscopic (i.e., tissue-scale) mechanical state only depends on the shape of the tension manifold, not how it is discretized by ``painting'' individual tension triangles onto it, like in a finite-element discretization of a partial differential equation.
 In particular, different triangulations of a region in the plane all define the same tension metric -- only the shape of the region's boundary is relevant.
-In that sense, for a flat tension metric, the continuum theory is ``holographic'': the configuration of the tissue is encoded in the shape of the boundary and the traction forces acting there.
-This holographic nature of emergent elasticity is also relevant in granular matter, where boundary forces constrain the ensemble of self-stresses in the bulk~\cite{DeGiuli2018}.
+For a flat tension metric, the tissue configuration is fully encoded in the boundary shape and the traction forces.
+This ``holographic'' nature of emergent elasticity is also relevant in granular matter, where boundary forces constrain the ensemble of self-stresses in the bulk~\cite{DeGiuli2018}.

-Of course, the microscopic cell shapes depend on the tension triangulation.
+The microscopic cell shapes depend on the tension triangulation.
 Moreover, tensions are ultimately sensed and controlled at the cellular level.
 Therefore, their dynamics depend on the microscopic tension configuration.
 A continuum model, therefore, requires information in addition to $\mathbf{g}$.
 The most important piece is the adjacency metric $\mathbf{a}$, whose continuum dynamics captures cell rearrangements.
 While the tension metric $\mathbf{g}$ determines the macroscopic mechanics, the local tension anisotropy is encoded in the ``difference'' of $\mathbf{g}$ and $\mathbf{a}$ -- the shape of tension triangles.
 Overall, the present theory comprises the minimal description of tension nets in the continuum: The tension metric $\mathbf{g}(\xivec)$ (equivalently, isothermal embedding $z(\xi,\bar\xi)$ and curvature $K_g$) and the adjacent metric $\mathbf{a}(\xivec)$, for a total of six degrees of freedom.
-The systematic description of stress and network topology in terms of Riemannian geometry and QC maps may prove useful in the study of other 2D materials with dynamic microscopic structure, such as granular matter.
+The systematic description of stress and network topology in terms of Riemannian geometry and QC maps may prove useful to study other 2d materials with dynamic microscopic structure, such as granular matter.